Why does Schr\"odinger's cat refuse to be quantic: Conclusion

-The school case of Schr\"odinger, though designed as `perfectly burlesque' from the onset, entails two points which are fundamental and stand at the core of the quantum enigma.
+Finally, the school case of Schr\"odinger, though designed as `perfectly burlesque' by E. Schr\"odinger himself, entails two points which are fundamental and stand at the core of the quantum enigma.

-A first point is that by enunciating such a case, one relies on a hidden implicit assumption, that of an unlimited principle of {\textit{reductionism}}.
+$\bullet$ A first point is that by enunciating such a case, one relies on a hidden implicit assumption, that of an unlimited principle of {\textit{reductionism}}.
 Clearly, equation (\ref{chain}) is based on this assumption.
-This is also stated explicitly in the citation given above, that ` .. nothing in the Quantum Mechanics formalism prevents one from applying it to macroscopical objects.'
-That new levels of reality may have emerged between the atom and the cat, is simply not envisaged \cite{moreisdifferent}.
+This is also stated explicitly in the citation given above, that `.. nothing in the Quantum Mechanics formalism prevents one from applying it to macroscopical objects.'
+That new levels of reality may have emerged between the atom and the cat, in the line of `More is different', is simply not envisaged \cite{moreisdifferent}.

-A second point has to do with three facts the paradox confronts us with.
+$\bullet$ A second point has to do with three facts the paradox confronts us with.
 As coherence holds for the radio active atom, the atom {\textit{is}} in a superposition of two states, decayed and non-decayed (f1).
 As coherence is over, and some state vector reduction has taken place, the atom {\textit{is}} decayed (f2).
 As the atom has decayed, the cat {\textit{is}} dead (f3).
-The three facts are all three \emph{real} facts, and it is one of the merits of the Schr\"odinger school case to force us to understand that `to be' in (f1) is as real as `to be' in the second (f2) and third ones (f3).
-In other words, the Schr\"odinger's cat paradox works as a paradigm of what is at stake with quantum reality: How is it that something real, something `that is', is in the manner of a superposition?
+The three facts are all three \emph{real} facts, and it is one of the merits of the Schr\"odinger school case to force us to understand that {\em{to be}} in (f1) is as real as {\em{to be}} in the second (f2) and third one (f3).
+In other words, the Schr\"odinger's cat paradox works as a paradigm of what is at stake with the quantum reality: How is it that something real, something `that is', is in the manner of a superposition?
 The cat is not the problem, for we know for sure that it is either alive or dead.

 The atom is the problem, and the formalism of Quantum Mechanics conveys this problem in the most revealing manner.
-It is in the very nature of a quantum reality to possess the real property of being potentially many orthogonal actualities.
+It is in the very nature of a quantum reality to possess the {\em{real}} property of {\em{existing}} in many orthogonal actualities.